Chapter 16.16

 16.16.120 Mitigation and monitoring.

-B. Mitigation of sensitive area impacts shall be conducted according to an approved mitigation plan that shall describe the existing functions and values of the affected sensitive areas, the nature and extent of impacts to those areas, and proposed mitigation measures to offset those impacts.
+B. Mitigation of critical area impacts shall be conducted according to an approved mitigation plan that shall describe the existing functions and values of the affected critical areas, the nature and extent of impacts to those areas, and proposed mitigation measures to offset those impacts.
 The mitigation plan shall also contain a drawing that illustrates the compensatory mitigation elements.
 The plan and/or drawing shall list plant materials and other habitat features to be installed.

 C. The applicant shall submit a monitoring and maintenance program prepared by a qualified professional that shall, at a minimum, include the following: